“Contend for the faith that was once for all delivered to the saints” Jude 3.

 Fr.
 Alexander Schmemann is an inevitable figure of influence in 20th century Orthodoxy, most of all in America.

-His well-known name has arisen once again, this time in connection to an article in The Wheel (a periodical) entitled “Alexander Schmemann’s Critique of Orthodoxy.”
+His well-known name has arisen once again, this time in connection to an article in The Wheel (a periodical) entitled “Thicket of Idols: Alexander Schmemann’s Critique of Orthodoxy.”
 The author of the article is Fr.
 John Jillions.

 Fr.
 Jillions claims, “Schmemann’s fundamental criticism was that Orthodoxy had become an idol to itself.
 It had thus eclipsed Christ.
 And because of its allergy to self-criticism, Orthodoxy had become incapable of seeing, admitting and repenting of its fault.”
+He continues, “By taking the focus away from Christ, says Schmemann, church life itself was turned into an idol and became sin.
+‘The depth and the newness of that sin is that the idol is the Church, the services, theology, piety, religion itself.
+It sounds like a cheap paradox, but the Church is most harmed and hindered by the Church itself, Orthodoxy by Orthodoxy, Christian life by piety, etc.’”

 Christ the Lord claims exclusive Lordship, there are no other gods beside Him.
 He also claims the exclusive revelation of Truth, for He is Truth.
 He did so that humanity might be saved, and this salvation happens exclusively through Him.
-No right-thinking Christian would claim that Christ the Lord was triumphalistic in His claim, nor would one disregard His claim because of the failings of his disciples (two even betrayed him; one committed suicide).
-The weak behavior and mindset of his disciples were the result of their lack of transformation at that point in their lives not a lack in the essential life of Christ in His Church.
-The Church, His Body, continues this exclusive claim of Her Lord.
+“No one comes to the Father except through Me” (cf. Jn.
+14:6) No right-thinking Christian would claim that Christ the Lord was triumphalistic in His claim, nor would one disregard His claim because of the failings of his disciples (two even betrayed him; one repented and one committed suicide).
+The weak behavior and mindset of his disciples were the result of their lack of transformation at that point in their lives, their own struggle in the faith, and not a lack in the essential life of Christ flowing through His Church.
+The Church, His Body, as a divine reality, continues this exclusive claim of Her Lord.
+Yet, even the common failings of Christians in no wise inhibits their ability to proclaim the Truth, for this Truth is not “of” them but is a Divine Revelation.
+Broken as we may be, we must lovingly and humbly call our fellow humans into the fullness of Truth in Christ Jesus.

 The ‘death of Christianity!’
 It sounds horrible.
 But is it so?
 It constantly seems to me (and gives me inner light and joy) that the death of Christianity is needed, so that Christ would be resurrected.
 The deadly weakness of Christianity lies in only one thing—forgetting and neglecting Christ.
 In the Gospel, Christ always says “I”—He says about Himself that he will come back in glory, as a king.
 One must love Him, expect Him, rejoice in Him and about Him.
 When nothing of Christianity will remain, only Christ will be visible; and neither revolution, nor Islam, nor hedonism will have any power left.
 Now is the time for the prayer, ‘Come, Lord Jesus…!

 This eschatological vision of Fr.
 Schmemann does not align with that of the saints and thus must be discarded, with all due respect.
 Yet it seems to be this very point which various “progressive” elements desire to exploit, they would love to see the death of Orthodoxy so that they may rebuild it in their own image.
-Do not be fooled, everyone claims, from the least Protestant group to the Pope, to be building in the image of Christ (it sounds so much better than saying “I want to do it my way”) and only by evaluating these claims in light of the life, the Tradition, of the Church, the Body of Christ, is one able to discern what are true and false Christs.
+Do not be fooled, everyone claims, from the least Protestant group to the Pope, to be building in the image of Christ (it sounds so much better than saying “I want to do it my way”) and only by evaluating these claims in light of the life – the Tradition – of the Church, the Body of Christ, is one able to discern what are true and false Christs.

 Now, Fr.
 Jillions immediately hedges his bets by saying, “this dark conclusion (the death of Christianity) should not be misunderstood …” Then why introduce it?